 Clinical Psychology Doctoral Internship Program

-Our Doctoral Internship program offers training in therapy and assessment with medical inpatients, outpatients with medical and/or psychological concerns, as well as their families.
+The Doctoral Internship program at Barrow Neurological Institute at Phoenix Children’s offers training in therapy and assessment with medical inpatients, outpatients with medical and/or psychological concerns, as well as their families.
+Consultation to medical teams is also an important aspect of our training program.
 We are a member of APPIC and the program is accredited by the APA.
-The address of the APA Commission on Accreditation is: 750 First Street NE, Washington, DC 20002, (202) 336-5979, E-mail: email@example.com, Web: www.apa.org/ed/accreditation.
+The address of the APA Commission on Accreditation is: 750 First Street NE, Washington, DC 20002, 202-336-5979, Email: firstname.lastname@example.org, Web: www.apa.org/ed/accreditation.

-Our program embraces cultural and individual diversity and strives to recruit interns representative of diverse personal and demographic characteristics.
-Candidates likewise, should have experience, and the desire to work with diverse groups of children, adolescents, and families in a medical setting.
+Phoenix Children’s serves a population that is rich in the many aspects of diversity.
+Thus, our program embraces cultural and individual diversity and strives to recruit interns representative of diverse personal and demographic characteristics.
+Candidates likewise, should have experience and the desire to work with diverse groups of children, adolescents, and families in a medical setting.

 John L. Barton, Ph.D., ABPP

 Phoenix Children's is an Equal Opportunity/Affirmative Action Employer.